Robinpig/Note/docs/CS/DB/Redis/zset.md

 9) "Linus Torvalds"
 ```

-Note: 0 and -1 means from element index 0 to the last element (-1 works here just as it does in the case of the [LRANGE](https://redis.io/commands/lrange) command).
+Note: 0 and -1 means from element index 0 to the last element (-1 works here just as it does in the case of the `LRANGE` command).

 What if I want to order them the opposite way, youngest to oldest?
-Use [ZREVRANGE](https://redis.io/commands/zrevrange) instead of [ZRANGE](https://redis.io/commands/zrange):
+Use `ZREVRANGE` instead of `ZRANGE`:

 ```
 > zrevrange hackers 0 -1